 - People who answer NO to all questions pass screening and should be allowed to enter;

-- People who answer YES to any of the questions and/or don’t provide proof of vaccination don’t pass and should be denied entry and advised to self-isolate and get tested for COVID-19.
+- People who answer YES to any of the questions and/or don’t provide proof of vaccination don’t pass and should be denied entry.

 Require screening personnel to complete a form or otherwise document the results of each check.
 Attach a copy of a blank screening form to your Policy.
 Also retain a copy of proof of vaccination (Policy, Sec.
-4.4).
+4.5).

 Include the following privacy protections:

-- A promise not to request any PHI other than body temperature and symptoms information;
+- A promise not to request any PHI other than body temperature, symptoms and vaccination information;

-- Assurance that screening records of those who don’t pass screening will be kept private and secure in a separate file; and
+- Assurance that screening and vaccination records will be kept private and secure in a separate file; and

 - Assurance that you won’t retain the screening records of any person who passes screening or employees who fail it.